 After reviewing Google’s n-gram data, it is clear that the phrase “flip side” has been increasingly popular in recent years.
 Since 1980 the phrase has become a very popular colloquial phrase used in casual conversations.

 However, just as we saw in our analysis of the words monkeys & monkies, vocabulary can come in and out of popularity.
 For various reasons, a word or phrase can become extremely rare and even stop being used by authors altogether!
+Other slang phrases such as “Lets blow this popsicle stand” have also increased in popularity in recent years.

 Other Popular Movie Quotes